Despite the fact that it can be poisonous in it's raw form, ackee is the national fruit of Jamaica and the star of popular home cooked dishes.

 According to the University of the West Indies ackee is a good source of stearic, linoleic, and palmitic acids.
 These fatty acids make up 55 percent of the total fatty acids in the ackee and provide a readily available source of fatty acids in the traditional Jamaican diet.
 It has no saturated fat or cholesterol.

 A 3.5-ounce serving of ackee weighs 100 grams and has 151 calories, with 9.5 grams of carbohydrates and a protein content that ranges from 2.9 grams to 8.9 grams, according to the University of Florida.
 The main vitamin in ackee is niacin, ranging from 1.1 to 3.9 milligrams.

 Ackee has 30 milligrams of vitamin C and trace amounts of folacin, riboflavin and thiamine.
 It contains 270 milligrams of potassium, 98 milligrams of phosphorus, 35 to 83 milligrams of calcium and up to 5 milligrams of iron.
 It has 1 milligram of zinc along with 240 milligrams of sodium.

 The poison in ackee seeds and under-ripe arils causes vomiting followed by convulsions.
 The side effects can result in a coma and death.
-The PAHO states that the amino acids hypoglycin A and B cause the fruit to be toxic.
+The amino acids hypoglycin A and B cause the fruit to be toxic.
 The hypoglycin content diminishes after sunlight reaches the mature arils.

-Purdue states that people who eat ackee often parboil the arils in milk or salted water, then sauté them in butter.
+People who eat ackee often parboil the arils in milk or salted water, then sauté them in butter, according to Purdue University.
 In Jamaica, ackee and salted codfish is a popular breakfast dish.
 They also get added to stews and are eaten with vegetable dishes.
 In some countries, people curry ackee or eat it raw.